 - 1. Before starting the actual migration procedure, save the data from the old proxy, if needed.
 Consider copying important or manually created data to a central place that can also be accessed by the new proxy. - 2.
 Shut down the proxy. - 3.
-Install a new Uyuni Proxy.
+Install a new Proxy.
 For installation instructions, see Proxy Installation. - 4.
-In the Uyuni Web UI select the newly installed SUSE Manager Proxy and delete it from the systems list. - 5.
-In the Web UI, create a reactivation key for the old proxy system: On the System Details tab of the old proxy click Reactivation.
+In the WebUI, select the newly installed Proxy, and delete it from the systems list. - 5.
+In the WebUI, create a reactivation key for the old proxy system: On the System Details tab of the old proxy click Reactivation.
 Click Generate New Key, and make a note of the new key, as you will need it later.
-For more information about reactivation keys, see [ Reference > Systems >

-Reactivation Keys ].

-- 6. After the installation of the new proxy, you might also need to: - Copy the centrally saved data to the new proxy system - Install any other needed software - Set up TFTP synchronization if the proxy is used for autoinstallation
+For more information about reactivation keys, see [ Reference > Systems > Reactivation Keys]. - 6.
+OPTIONAL: After the installation of the new proxy, you might also need to: - Copy the centrally saved data to the new proxy system - · Install any other needed software - Set up TFTP synchronization if the proxy is used for autoinstallation

-During the installation of the proxy, clients will not be able to reach the Uyuni Server.
-After a proxy system has been deleted from the systems list, all clients connected to this proxy will be (incorrectly) listed as directly connected to the Uyuni Server.
+During the installation of the proxy, clients will not be able to reach the Server.
+After you have deleted a proxy, the systems list can be temporarily incorrect.
+All clients that were previously connected to the proxy will show as being directly connected to the server instead.
 After the first successful operation on a client, such as execution of a remote command or installation of a package or patch, this information will automatically be corrected.
 This may take some hours.